esp-rs/no_std-training/training/introduction.md

 - ✅ Call for action.
 - ⚠️ Warnings, details that require special attention.
 - 🔎 Knowledge that dives deeper into a subject but which you are not required to understand before proceeding.
-- 💡 Hints that might help you during the exercises
+- 💡 Hints that might help you during the exercises.

 > Example note: Notes like this one contain helpful information